spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/event-subscribers-registration.md

 ## Introduction

-Manifests support event subscribers registration in the dependency provider.
+Manifests support registering event subscribes only in the dependency provider, a type of code class.

 Manifests fully support the registration of event subscribers in collection.
 Restrictions to the order of the plugins in collection are **not supported**.
 New plugin will be added to the end of the collection.